 - Energy bars

 - Butane/propane camping stove (recommended: GoHiking Lightweight Burner Classic Camping and Backpacking Canisters)

 - Butane/propane portable stove (recommended: Smart Chef Deluxe Butane Burner Stove)

 - Cooking/eating utensils: forks, spoons, knives, chopsticks

-6. Survival Gear Shelter List
+6. Survival Gear List for Shelter

 As mentioned before, you can technically build your own shelter if you have the proper survival gear tools at hand.
 That being said, it’s always nice to get an upper hand on shelter, as it will also help you stay warm and dry in case of an emergency or survival situation.

 - Tent (recommended: Coleman Red Canyon Dome Tent)

 - Tarp (recommended: Texsport Reinforced Rip-Stop Polyethylene Tarp)

 - Survival hammock (recommended: ProForce Jungle Hammock with Mosquito Net)